vishaletm/UserManageSample/README.md

 ![UserManageSample workflow](https://github.com/vishaletm/UserManageSample/actions/workflows/dotnet.yml/badge.svg)

 For the ease of access
-**Swagger**: API Documentation & Design Tool is implimented which will be the default landing page of the application
+**Swagger**: API Documentation & Design Tool is implemented which will be the default landing page of the application

-**Dependency injection** implimented
+**Dependency injection** implemented

 All the requirements are imlimented as **APIs**, urls are detailed below and the same can be accessed and easily tested using Swagger.

-Build Pipeline is implimented using [**Github Action**](https://github.com/vishaletm/UserManageSample/actions)
+Build Pipeline is implemented using [**Github Action**](https://github.com/vishaletm/UserManageSample/actions)

 Seed data is provided using Static Class **UserContext,** data can be altered there.

-3 Layers are implimented - 1.
+3 Layers are implemented - 1.
 Repository, 2.
 Business, 3.
 UI/API Layer

 1\.
 Provide the C# classes to modelize those users
 2\.
 Given a list of users as input parameter, write the necessary classes/methods to be